edeliver/edeliver/README.md

 This can be overridden by the config variables `BUILD_CMD=rebar|mix` and `RELEASE_CMD=rebar|mix|relx`.

+If using [mix](http://elixir-lang.org/getting_started/mix/1.html), add it to you `mix.exs` config:

+    defp deps do
+        [{ :edeliver, github: "boldpoker/edeliver", compile: "mkdir -p ebin && cp src/edeliver.app.src ebin/edeliver.app" } ]
+    end

+And run `mix do deps.get, deps.compile`.
+Edeliver is then available as __mix task__: `mix edeliver`.

-It can be added as [rebar](https://github.com/basho/rebar) depencency for simple integration into erlang projects.
+When using rebar, edeliver can be added as [rebar](https://github.com/basho/rebar) depencency.
 Just add it to your `rebar.config` (and ensure that a `./rebar` binary/link is in your project directory:

     {deps, [
       % ...